unified-naming-convention/NamingStandard/api/instances.md

 Dispatches a click or hover event to the given ClickDetector.
 When absent, `distance` defaults to zero, and `event` defaults to "Click".

-Possible input events include 'MouseClick", 'RightMouseClick', 'MouseHoverEnter', and 'MouseHoverLeave'.
+Possible input events include 'MouseClick', 'RightMouseClick', 'MouseHoverEnter', and 'MouseHoverLeave'.

 ### Parameters